Tag: Dongducheon

 Mess Halls and Lawn Mowers

-George Zimmerman recounts how he and a fellow soldier named Downey built a lawnmower for cutting brush in the compound.
+George Zimmerman recounts how he and a fellow soldier "Downey" built a lawnmower for cutting brush in the compound.
 Their creation earned them an article in the military magazine "Stars and Stripes."
-Other welding jobs included building a mess hall.
+He shares another welding job which included building a mess hall.
 George Zimmerman greatly respects everyone involved in the war, particularly the hardworking Korean people.
-His military service helped him grow up and gave him valuable experiences.
+He credits his military service for helping him grow up and giving him valuable experiences.

 John Naastad